mridulbansal4/Kautilya/README.md

 > [!IMPORTANT]
 > **Deterministic Intelligence at Scale.** KAUTILYA does not rely on probabilistic generation for financial decisions.
 Every recommendation is mathematically validated through a deterministic Policy Engine, graph-traversed for contextual relevance, and cross-referenced with consent matrices before an LLM is permitted to translate the logic into natural language. **Zero hallucination.
 Full auditability.**

-> [!NOTE]
-> **Visual Assets.** The interface and workflow diagrams presented in this repository are direct renders from our frontend components (`frontend/src/views/`) and generated architecture definitions.
-All dashboard metrics, graph topologies, and activation flows are derived from the live KAUTILYA SQLite/Neo4j datastore.

 ---